emerleite/tsuru-bluegreen/README.md

 tsuru plugin-install bluegreen https://raw.githubusercontent.com/emerleite/tsuru-bluegreen/1.0.2/src/bluegreen.py
 ```

+## Deployment methods

+By default, the plugin deploys using `git push`.
+But if you add `--app-deploy` flag, it uses `tsuru app-deploy` command instead.
+The deploy directory can be configured with the `deploy_dir` key, inside the `Application` section of the configuration file.

 ## Configuration

 Tsuru bluegreen uses convention over configuration.
 It assumes your application backend is named using blue and green sufixes, as explained bellow: